syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-headers.md

 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/grid/columns/headertext/razor %}
 {% endhighlight %}
-{% highlight c# tabtitle="Html.cs" %}
+{% highlight c# tabtitle="Headertext.cs" %}
 {% include code-snippet/grid/columns/headertext/headertext.cs %}
 {% endhighlight %}
 {% endtabs %}

 ![Header text](../../images/columns/Column-headertext.png)

-> * If both the `field` and `HeaderText` are not defined in the column, the column renders with **empty** header text.
+> * If both the `Field` and `HeaderText` are not defined in the column, the column renders with **empty** header text.
-> * The `headerText` property is optional, and if it is not defined, then the corresponding column's field value is set as header text for that column.
+> * The `HeaderText` property is optional, and if it is not defined, then the corresponding column's field value is set as header text for that column.
 > * You can also use the `HeaderTemplate` property to apply custom HTML content to the header cell.

 ## Header template